— Janine Schindler, Forbes Magazine – Forbes.com, What’s Behind Employee Knowledge Hoarding and How to Fix IT.

 “Patricia Yvette, Renee Ann, and Janice Lynne have opened their journals and have collaborated to bring us a thoughtful and insightful collection of stories and essays which allow us to explore the diverse lives and experiences of childfree women and men from around the world.
 The essays featured in Being Fruitful Without Multiplying reflect what I found to be some of the top motives for choosing and embracing a life without biological children-freedom, independence, and quality-of-life -and they serve to validate the experiences and feelings of all who have challenged the assumption of parenthood.
 I would recommend this book to anyone who has made this choice or is currently childless and wonders “what can I expect if I remain so?””— Dr. Laura Scott, Author of Two Is Enough: A Couple’s Guide to Living Childless byChoice and Director of the Childless by Choice Project

-er has quickly become the nation’s foremost authority on distance learning.
-In “Teaching Adult Students Online: A Corporate Geek Girl’s Journal ” she follows up on her book published in 2013 called “Distance Learning: Is it Right for You?”
+In “Teaching Adult Students Online: A Corporate Geek Girl’s Journal ” Patricia follows up on her book published in 2013 called “Distance Learning: Is it Right for You?”
 This newest book highlights the essential information that online instructors need to know when trying to educate a highly diverse adult population.
 Patricia begins by outlining the different kinds of adult students that online teachers must handle.
 Highlighting the diverse characteristics of the various generations from the Baby Boomers to the current Google Generation, she provides a comprehensive, yet succinct guide to what instructors can expect.
 Patricia points out the learning styles, strengths, weaknesses and preferred communication methods of each group.
 Reaching people of disparate backgrounds and learning styles is truly a challenge – and Patricia’s clear and concise breakdown of individual differences provides tremendous value for instructors trying to plan their approach.
 The numerous and various methods of online learning are also discussed.
 This is helpful to potential students as well as instructors.
 Going even further, Patricia examines various teaching philosophies and strategies that can help new or even the most experienced instructors provide the greatest value to their students.
 Well written and packed with solid information, this book should be part of every online instructor’s library.”— Lee Witt, Author, Speaker, Businessman, and Musician, CEO Brickhouse Leadership Solutions